San Jose Creek Multipurpose Path Project

 • Concrete barriers, providing a safe travel way, separating bicycles/pedestrians and SR 217

-• Retaining walls to support the path and minimize impacts to San Jose Creek by eliminating the need to place additional fill within the creek.
+• Retaining walls to support the path and minimize impacts to San Jose Creek by eliminating the need to place additional soil material within the creek.

 • Path gates and bollards